-Targeted protein degraders comprise a class of molecules that induce protein degradation of a specific disease-causing protein by the cell's ubiquitin-proteasome pathway.
-In the past few years, various molecule classes have evolved including PROTACs (Proteolysis-targeting chimeras), molecular glue, selective receptor degraders, and cerebron-binding molecules, to name a few.
+Protein degraders comprise a class of molecules that induce protein degradation of a specific disease-causing protein by the cell's ubiquitin-proteasome pathway.
+In the past few years, various molecule classes have evolved, including PROTACs (Proteolysis-targeting chimeras), molecular glue, selective receptor degraders, and cerebron-binding molecules, to name a few.

-All protein degraders have in common a drug discovery approach that is different from the classic inhibition of the function of a target.
-The discovery of new molecules facilitating targeted protein degradation requires a set of assays to investigate the binding of a drug to target, the structure of the drug-target complex as well as the degradation of the target from the cell.
+All compounds to be screened in protein degradation assays have in common a drug discovery approach that is different from the classic inhibition of the function of a target.
+The discovery of new molecules facilitating targeted protein degradation requires a set of assays to investigate the binding of a drug to target, the structure of the drug-target complex, and the degradation of the target from the cell.

 Protein Degradation via PROTACs

-A PROTAC molecule consists of three parts – the target binding head and a E3 ligase interacting part which are connected via a linker.
+A PROTAC molecule consists of three parts – the target binding head, an E3 ligase interacting part, and the connecting linker.
 The PROTAC draws the target into a ternary complex with the ubiquitination complex tagging the target for degradation via proteasomes.

-We are currently talking to biotech and pharma companies to perform fee-for-service, shared-cost collaboration or FTE-based work for the development of new protein degradation molecules.
+We are currently talking to biotech and pharma companies to perform fee-for-service, shared-cost collaboration, or FTE-based work for the discovery of new targeted protein degradation drugs.
 Please reach out to our Business Development Team to discuss options for supporting your drug discovery program.